 - Computation of device states

 - In some business scenarios, you might need to obtain certain state parameters of a device to confirm its status.
 The stream analytics framework maintains the state of devices and sites internally.
-The system updates both the measure point values and the device connection status to the latest state.
+The system updates both the measuring point values and the device connection status to the latest state.

 - Real-time and unbounded stream data processing